liberocks/FastingCalendar2018/README.md

 *NB:*

 1. This calendar is only a prediction.
 If you find any unmatch date, please adjust with the correct one.
-2. If you have issues related to this, please kindly contact me via (www.github.com/linerocks/FastingCalendar2018)[www.github.com/linerocks/FastingCalendar2018]
+2. If you have issues related to this, please kindly contact me at issues tab